overduebookmarks/overdue/README.md

 ### Dual-Pane Layout
 Work with two independent bookmark panels side by side — browse, compare, and organize without losing your place.
 Each pane has its own folder tree and bookmark list.

+All panel and tree widths are fully adjustable — drag the splitter between the two panes to resize them, and drag the divider between the folder tree and bookmark list within each pane to tune your layout.

 ### Folder Tree Navigation
 - Collapsible folder tree with depth-indented hierarchy
 - Folder filter search to quickly jump to any folder